 Using agile practices since the mid 90’s, when we were still calling them lightweight methods.
 Dynamic System Development Method (DSDM), Extreme Programming (XP), and Scrum.
 I successfully based my web development company on agile practices in 2000, and have since introduced agile practices at more than 30 commercial and government organisations in the UK and New Zealand.

-If you are looking for an energetic, experienced, adaptable agile practitioner to supplement, coach, or train your team in any aspect of agility – then get in contact with me through the ‘About’ link above.
+If you are looking for an energetic, experienced, adaptable lean and agile practitioner to supplement, coach, or train your team in any aspect of lean change and business agility – then please get in contact with me through the ‘About’ link above.
 I look forward to hearing from you.

 What’s in a name?